wis3guy/HalClient.Net/ReadMe.md

 More control
 ------------
-When you often need to interact with a specific API, specifying full uri's can become a pain.
+If you frequently need to interact with a specific API, specifying full uri's can become a pain and especially error prone.
 Also, you might want to have some more control over the way the client behaves.
 In such cases you can create a specific factory:

 ```c#
 public class SpecificApiCLientFactory : HalHttpClientFactory